openstack-infra/nodepool/README.rst

     git review -x XXXXX

+Create or adapt a nodepool yaml file.
+You can adapt an infra/config one, or fake.yaml as desired.
+Note that fake.yaml's settings won't Just Work - consult ./modules/openstack_project/templates/nodepool/nodepool.yaml.erb in the infra/config tree to see a production config.

-If the cloud being used has no default_floating_pool defined in nova.conf, you will need to define a pool name using nodepool.layout to use floating ips.
+If the cloud being used has no default_floating_pool defined in nova.conf, you will need to define a pool name using the nodepool yaml file to use floating ips.

 Set up database: